nico-aero/Detox/docs/Troubleshooting.RunningTests.md

  }
 ```

-Please mind that if your E2E tests are located at the default path (`e2e`), then you Don’t need to add `"specs"` property explicitly to `package.json`.
+Please mind that if your E2E tests are located at the default path (`e2e`), then you don’t need to add `"specs"` property explicitly to `package.json`.

 #### An Element is Not Visible